 This course is the first in a four-part sequence that covers the application of advanced skills and situations in a pre-hospital setting.
 In HL146, students will learn the fundamentals of advanced skills and situations.
 HL146 will review all Emergency Medical Technician-Basic skills to ensure that everyone is at the same starting point.
 Knowledge acquired in Pharmacology I, Cardiology I, and Advanced Emergency Care I will be applied in a practical setting through skill demonstration, competency exams, and practical simulations in near real-world environments while maintaining the safety of the learner.
-Prerequisites: HL125 or EMT license or pending status, BI107, SI112, and appropriate placement test scores.
+Prerequisites: EMT license or pending status, and appropriate test scores or permission of Program Director.

-Co-requisites: HL125 or EMT license or pending status, B1107, S1112, and appropriate placement test scores Co-requisites: HL130, HL134, and HL140.
+Co-requisites: BI107, HL130, HL134, and HL140.